linux-system-roles/network/README.md

 This means that `nm` requires at least NetworkManager's API version 1.2 available.
 For `initscripts`, the legacy network service is required as used in Fedora or RHEL.

+For each host a list of networking profiles can be configured via the `network_connections` variable.

 - For `initscripts`, profiles correspond to ifcfg files in the `/etc/sysconfig/network-scripts/ifcfg-*` directory.

 - For `NetworkManager`, profiles correspond to connection profiles as handled by